grapesalt/raytracer/README.md

 ## Changelog

+**December 23, Friday** - Added a simple sphere

+> So the main loop which drew the background, yeah that was wrong or atleast differed from the author's code.
+Rather than wasting my time looking for more _sophisticated_ solutions, I wrote the exact same thing given in the book.
+Also added some color functions which let you create color from hex codes, makes experimentation much easier.

 **December 23, Friday** - Added a simple camera and background

 **December 23, Friday** - Added `Vec3` and `Ray` class